pulzze/autoflow-documentation/docs/ids/action-database-select/fields/data.md

-Dynamic Data

-Object with key value pairs of dynamic column data
+An object with key/value pairs for indicating column data